abhishekprakash256/C_programming_practice/c_language.md

 - Switch expression must be an int or char

-- case value must be an int or char
+- case value must be an int or char important

 - case must be inside switch